-To get cleaner bass, adjust the sub’s phase or the crossover setting.
+Adjust the sub’s phase or the crossover setting to get cleaner bass.
 You can also adjust the gain.

 Turn the gain knob until the gain is sufficient to control the gain.
 Satellite speakers Without causing distortion.

 The crossover should be adjusted downwards until the high and mid-range frequencies are gone.
-The crossover’s low-pass filter removes frequencies that you don’t want your subwoofer reproducing.
+The crossover’s low-pass filter removes frequencies you don’t want your subwoofer to reproduce.
 Active subs are capable of producing cleaner bass.

-This is true even if the woofer system includes low, middle, and high drivers.
+Even if the woofer system includes low, middle, and high drivers, this is true.